Restore a Deleted File

 - Press Ctrl+R key combination

 - To give the file a name, you may use the file name that appears in the Name field or you may type a different name.
-This option is only available if selected the only one folder
+This option is only available if only one file or folder is selected.

 - To recover the file to a specified location, in the Recover to field, you may type a different path or click the ellipsis button (...) and browse to a recovery folder location